samdev18/samdev18/README.md

 ## About me 🔥

-- 🐱‍🏍 Senior backend software software engineer
+- 🐱‍🏍 Senior fullstack software engineer
 - 👨‍🎓 In love with javascript stack